pji/yadr/docs/dice_notation.rst

         n = {3, 1, 9, 7, 10} ps 7
         n = 3

-P pb y (count successes and botches):
+P nb y (count successes and botches):
     For a given pool P, let a be the number of members with a value greater than or equal to y.
 Let b be the number of members with a value of one.
 Return the difference between a and b.
 For example::